scrapy/scrapy/docs/topics/feed-exports.rst

 Default: ``0:0:0``

-Assign a soft limit to the duration a batch stays active.
+If assigned a duration longer than ``0:0:0``, Scrapy generates multiple output files based on the specified duration as a soft limit.

 Duration must be a string in the format ``hours:months:seconds``.

 .. setting:: FEED_URI_PARAMS